YourRoots by Genomelink

 Children(s): Sarah Hooker

-The story of John Robert Hooker began in 1524 in Exeter, City of Exeter, Devon, England.
-John Robert Hooker married Alice Stanyerne Grindall, and had children including Sarah "Goodwife" Hooker.
+John Robert Hooker was born in 1524 in Exeter, City of Exeter, Devon, England, the child of Thomas Druitt Hooker And Cecilia Kelly Digby Druitt.
+John Robert Hooker married Alice Stanyerne Grindall, and had children including Sarah Goodwife Hooker.
 John Robert Hooker passed away in 1601 in Rayno, Essex, England, United Kingdom.

 Find more search results for John Hooker